droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 ### Godfrey’s Request
 Due to his restraints, Godfrey asks the players to explore the mansion of Argynvostholt on his behalf, investigating the spirits that lurk within to uncover their knowledge of Argynvost’s whispers.

 If the players accept his request, Godfrey warns them to be wary of Commander Vladimir Horngaard, who yet stands vigil among the upper halls of the manor.
 “You must not allow him to see or hear you, or incite his anger should he do so," he insists.
 “He does not take kindly to outsiders, and far less so to those he believes seek Zarovich’s destruction.
 In life, he was the best of us; in death, his strength has only waxed—and now, he cannot be killed by sword, claw, or spell.
 His undeath is eternal; even if Zarovich himself slew him, Horngaard would soon return to pursue his prey again—a dogged and inevitable hunter."

 Godfrey warns the players to avoid mentioning his name should they meet with Commander Horngaard.
 "He does not look fondly upon me now, I fear," he mourns.
 "Should he believe I hold your sympathies, his suspicions shall only grow."

 Sir Godfrey further warns the players that not all of the mansion's restless spirits are friendly.
 "Some among us never left the moments of our deaths," he warns.
 "Damned to relive the final days of the war, they attack all outsiders on sight, determined to defend these halls for eternity."

 Godfrey notes that these warlike spirits cannot be dissuaded from their mad crusade, and that few weapons or spells can harm their incorporeal forms.
 "Of all the creatures in this manor," he notes, "only the arachnids that haunt the Ethereal realm give them pause."
 (Godfrey is referring to the mated pair of **phase spiders** residing in [[#M4c.
 Spiders’ Ballroom]].)
 He adds that, even if the players were capable of harming the spirits of the manor, all were fearsome warriors in life.
 Only warriors with great strength of arms, he shares, may be able to overcome them.

 > [!abstract]+ **Harming the Incorporeal**
-> A player who attempts to recall information about harming spirits and succeeds on a DC 16 Intelligence (Arcana) check learns the following information:
+> A player who attempts to recall information about harming spirits and succeeds on a DC 24 Arcana check learns the following information:
 >
-> * Spirits and other incorporeal undead are generally immune to elemental and natural forces, including acid, cold, fire, lightning, thunder, and poison damage, as well as bludgeoning, piercing, and slashing damage dealt by nonmagical attacks.
+> * Incorporeal creatures usually have immunity to effects or conditions that require a physical body, like disease, poison, and precision damage.
+They usually have resistance against all damage (except force damage and damage from Strikes with the _ghost touch_ property rune), with double the resistance against non-magical damage.
 > * Such spirits lose these damage immunities upon entering the Ethereal Plane, where they exist as corporeal beings.
 > * Some creatures have developed natural means of counteracting these immunities.
 For example, the fangs and venom of a **phase spider** are capable of harming spirits on both the Material and Ethereal Plane.
-> * A spellcaster can deal damage to an incorporeal spirit normally by using a phase spider's fang as an additional material component to cast their spells.
-(The fang isn't consumed when used in this way.)
+> * A spellcaster can deal damage to an incorporeal spirit normally by using a phase spider's fang as an additional material component to cast their spells (Spell Catalyst).
-> * A martial combatant can also deal damage to an incorporeal spirit normally by coating one weapon or up to three pieces of ammunition with phase spider venom or *holy water*.
-When applied in this way, the venom or *holy water* acts as a contact poison that nullifies the spirit's immunity to the coated weapon, except the coating remains potent for 10 minutes and isn't rendered impotent by touching an incorporeal creature.
+> * A martial combatant can also deal damage to an incorporeal spirit normally by coating one weapon or up to three pieces of ammunition with phase spider venom.
+When applied in this way, the venom acts as Ghost Oil.
 >
 > The players can also learn this information automatically by consulting the book *Ethereal Entities* (see [[Arc E - The Missing Vistana]] or [[Arc H - The Lost Soul]]), by asking Dr. Rudolph van Richten after revealing his true identity (see [[Arc E - The Missing Vistana]]), or by asking Ezmerelda d'Avenir after recruiting her (see [[Arc K - The Fallen Abbey]]).

 Godfrey notes, however, that these hostile spirits *can* be deceived.
 If the players feel they need protection from the manor's hostile spirits, Sir Godfrey advises them to travel south from the Luna River Crossroads, to a point where the Luna River briefly becomes a small lake with an island.